- Home

 - Disruptive electronic device use is prohibited.

-- Food and drink are not permitted at computer locations and in the Texana Room.
+- Food and drink are not permitted in designated areas.

 - Possession of or use of alcohol or illicit drugs is prohibited within the library.